Gauge Theories and Fiber Bundles: Definitions, Pictures, and Results: Characterizing bundles

-i.e. the characteristic classes of a trivial bundle vanish (or a characteristic class acts as an \textbf{obstruction} to a bundle being trivial).
+(where $0$ is the ring zero).
+Therefore the characteristic classes of a trivial bundle vanish, or in other words a characteristic class acts as an \textbf{obstruction} to a bundle being trivial.
 However there exist non-trivial bundles whose characteristic classes also all vanish.
 Similarly, if two vector bundles with the same base space are isomorphic, then they are related by the identity pullback; thus a necessary (but not sufficient) condition for isomorphism is identical characteristic classes.
 All characteristic classes can be determined via the cohomology classes of the classifying spaces $BO(n)$ and $BU(n)$, since e.g. for real vector bundles any $(E,M,\mathbb{R}^{n})$ is the pullback of $BO(n)$ by some $f$, so that we have

-For a real vector bundle $(E,M,\mathbb{R}^{n})$ there are three characteristic classes: the \textbf{Stiefel-Whitney classes} the \textbf{Pontryagin classes} and if the bundle is oriented the \textbf{Euler class} For complex vector bundles, there are the \textbf{Chern classes} The characteristic class of a manifold $M$ is defined to be that of its tangent bundle, e.g.
+For a real vector bundle $(E,M,\mathbb{R}^{n})$ there are three characteristic classes (none of which we will define here): the \textbf{Stiefel-Whitney classes} the \textbf{Pontryagin classes} and if the bundle is oriented the \textbf{Euler class} For complex vector bundles, there are the \textbf{Chern classes} The characteristic class of a manifold $M$ is defined to be that of its tangent bundle, e.g.

 If $M$ is a compact orientable four-dimensional manifold, then it is parallelizable iff $w_{2}(M)=p_{1}(M)=e(M)=0$.

 A non-zero Stiefel-Whitney class $w_{i}(E)$ acts as an obstruction to the existence of $(n-i+1)$ everywhere linearly independent sections of $E$.
 Therefore, if such section do exist, then $w_{j}(E)$ vanishes for $j\geq i$; in particular, a non-zero $w_{n}(E)$ means there are no non-vanishing global sections.
 It can be shown that $w_{1}(E)=0$ iff $E$ is orientable, so that $M$ is orientable iff $w_{1}(M)=0$.